misiektoja/instagram_monitor/docs/configuration.md

 instagram_monitor --set-smtp-password
 ```

 Type the password at the hidden prompt.
 Instagram Monitor signs in to the mail server with it and saves `SMTP_PASSWORD` in `.env` only once the server accepts it.
 No email is sent.
 The other SMTP settings have to be in place first, so run this after `--setup` or after filling in `SMTP_HOST`, `SMTP_USER`, `SENDER_EMAIL` and `RECEIVER_EMAIL`.
 The command checks those settings before it asks for anything and names the ones that are still missing, so you never type a password that cannot be checked.
+An exported `SMTP_PASSWORD` wins over the saved one at startup, so the command says so after saving rather than leaving you with a value the next run will not read.

 You can use operating system environment variables instead of a file.
 Set them with `export` on Linux, Unix, macOS or WSL: